-In some cases, there is a training, but it is only for the sake of a training, there is no checks or ways to know if the staff has internalised those trainings.
+In some cases, there is training, but it is only for the sake of training, there is no checks or ways to know if the staff has internalized those training.

 4.Limit Vault Access to the Bare Minimal

-It makes a lot of sense to use technology to limit the access to cash to the bare minimal – to the right people at the right moment only – i.e by the 1 person who will be handling it, for the minimal period of time needed to do the job.
-It reduces the risk of mis-handling a lot.
+It makes a lot of sense to use technology to limit the access to cash to the bare minimal – to the right people at the right moment only – i.e., by the one person who will be handling it, for the minimum period needed to do the job.
+It reduces the risk of mishandling a lot.

 Also, NSDC (National Skilling Development Corporation) is working on a NOS (National Operational Standard) for this sector.